- Full Description

 - Video quality metrics evaluation

-- Performance optimization and measurement
+- Performance and power optimization and measurement

-- Trade-off analysis for performance-quality and power-quality
+- Trade-off analysis among power, performance, and visual quality

 Who this book is for